Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Introduction

 \section{Introduction}

 Despite the significant advancements in automatic text summarization, its one-size-fits-all approach falls short in meeting the varied needs of different segments of users and application scenarios.
 For example, generic automatic summarization may struggle to produce easily understandable summaries of scientific documents for non-expert users or create extremely brief summaries of news stories for online feeds.
-Lately, a myriad of works have emerged aimed at generating more controlled \cite{maddela-etal-2022-entsum} and tailored text summaries that meet a wide range of user needs.
+Lately, a myriad of works have emerged aimed at generating more controlled \cite{fan-etal-2018-controllable,maddela-etal-2022-entsum,he-etal-2022-ctrlsum,zhang2023macsum,pagnoni-etal-2023-socratic} and tailored text summaries that meet a wide range of user needs.

-Controllable Text Summarization (CTS) is centered around creating summaries of source documents that adhere to specific criteria.
+CTS task is centered around creating summaries of source documents that adhere to specific criteria.
 These criteria are managed through various controllable attributes (CA) or aspects like summary length \cite{kwon2023abstractive}, writing style \cite{goyal-etal-2022-hydrasum}, coverage of key information \cite{li-etal-2018-guiding, jin2020semsum}, content diversity \cite{narayan-etal-2022-well}, and more.
 These criteria vary depending on the task, user needs, and specific application context.
 For example, length-controlled summaries \cite{hitomi-etal-2019-large} are particularly useful in situations where brevity is crucial, like in social media posts, headlines, and abstracts.
-In areas such as marketing, academic writing, or professional communication, using a style-controlled summary \cite{chawla-etal-2019-generating} is essential to ensure that the information aligns with the intended tone and messaging strategy.
-On the other hand, topic-controlled summaries \cite{bahrainian2021cats} are commonly used in research papers, reports, and content curation, providing a concentrated focus on a specific topic to enhance clarity and coherence in the presented information.
+In areas such as marketing, academic writing, or professional communication, a style-controlled summary \cite{chawla-etal-2019-generating} is essential to ensure that the information aligns with the intended tone and messaging strategy.
+Similarly, topic-controlled summaries \cite{bahrainian2021cats} are commonly used in research papers, reports, and content curation, providing an emphasis on a specific topic to enhance clarity and coherence in the presented information.